DerfOh/derfoh.github.io/about.md

 -----
 <br />

-# Software Developer
+# Systems Administrator by day Software Developer by night
 * Upcoming graduate majoring in Computer Information Systems from the University of Michigan
 * Strong foundation in software design and development on multiple platforms
 * Capable of quickly learning new technical systems
 * Able to work with small and self directed teams
 * Experience with object oriented programming, testing, and deploying code
-* Remote programming and deployment
+* Working with remote programming and deployment teams and tools
-* Version control systems such as Git
+* Very comfortable working with command line interfaces
+* Very experienced using Git and BitBucket for source code management
 * Capable of working with and configuring a wide complex tool set as well as able to learn new ones
+* Comfortable working with and experienced in developing RESTful APIs
 * Experience with designing and maintaining systems
 * Experience with advanced networking techniques and proper system maintenance
 * Capable of providing end user support
+* Has implemented single sign on for LDAP based authentication and authorization

 -----
 <br />